Rhiannon Davies and Richard Stanton

-Rhiannon Davies is a British activist who has worked with her husband, Richard Stanton, to establish the truth about the death of their daughter, Kate-Stanton Davies, at Shrewsbury and Telford Hospital NHS Trust in 2009.
-The efforts of Davies led to the establishment of the Ockenden Review of maternity services, led by Donna Ockenden.
-Further, her campaigning led to West Mercia Police instigating Operation Lincoln into both individual and corporate gross negligence manslaughter at Shrewsbury and Telford Hospital NHS Trust.
+Rhiannon Louise Davies MBE and Richard Anthony Stanton MBE are married British activists who worked to establish the truth about the death of their daughter, Kate Stanton-Davies, at Shrewsbury and Telford Hospital NHS Trust in 2009.
+Their efforts led to the establishment of the Ockenden Review of maternity services, led by Donna Ockenden.
+Further, their campaigning led to West Mercia Police instigating Operation Lincoln into both individual and corporate gross negligence manslaughter at Shrewsbury and Telford Hospital NHS Trust.

 Death of Kate Stanton-Davies

-In March 2009 Rhiannon Davies gave birth to a daughter, Kate Stanton-Davies, at a midwife-led maternity unit in Ludlow.
-In the two weeks before the birth Davies had complained that the baby was not moving as much as previously, and had herself been hospitalized after feeling unwell.
+In March 2009, Davies gave birth to a daughter, Kate Stanton-Davies, at a midwife-led maternity unit in Ludlow.
+In the two weeks before the birth, Davies had complained that the baby was not moving as much as previously, and had herself been hospitalised after feeling unwell.
 However, midwives had not carried out any risk assessment or adjusted her birth plan.
 Kate was born cold and floppy, with hyperthermia and anaemia.
 A midwife placed Kate in an unheated cot in a side room, and only called an ambulance when a health care assistant found Kate in cardiac arrest.

-Kate died after being transferred to a Birmingham hospital.
-Though Kate was cremated, the Emstrey crematorium did not use settings appropriate for infants.
-So Rhiannon and her husband Richard Stanton were told there were no ashes.
+Kate died after being transferred to Heartlands Hospital in Birmingham.
+Though Kate was cremated, the Emstrey crematorium did not use settings appropriate for infants, so Davies and Stanton were told there were no ashes.